High School Curriculum

 French

-French I equips students to navigate the French-speaking world at a basic level.
-In this college-preparatory course, students have regular reading, writing, listening, and speaking assessments on the common vocabulary, grammar structures, and nuances of the French language and culture.
-Students also engage in French cultural experiences to apply their knowledge in a practical, fun atmosphere.
+This course equips students to navigate the French-speaking world at a basic level through frequent reading, writing, listening and speaking assessments on common vocabulary, grammar structure and nuances of the French language and culture.
+Students engage in French cultural experiences to apply their knowledge in a practical and enjoyable atmosphere.

-Honors Prerequisite: Completion of French II with a spring term semester grade of 87% or better and teacher recommendation.
+Prerequisite: a grade of 87% or better in French I and teacher recommendation.

-French III is an advanced foreign language course that fulfills the minimum foreign language requirement for all students.
-Listening and speaking skills are closely monitored and assessed through classroom interaction and formal assessments.
-Students should be able to express opinions and compare and contrast cultural nuances.
-Students should be able to write paragraphs in French.
+Listening and speaking skills in this course are closely monitored and assessed through classroom interaction and formal assessments.
+Students express opinions and compare and contrast cultural nuances.
+Students write paragraph-length discourse in French.
 Reading comprehension will continue to develop using longer stories and more advanced structures.

-Honors Prerequisite: Completion of French III with a spring term semester grade of 87% or better or completion of French III Honors and teacher recommendation.
+Prerequisite: completion of French III or French III Honors with a grade of 87% or better and teacher recommendation.

-French IV Honors is an intense year of grammar revision, vocabulary enhancement, and fine-tuning of the four language skills.
-Students will be giving presentations, participating in debates, reading various sorts of literature and watching several French-language films (responding to them in both written and oral forms), writing compositions, and listening to news broadcasts, recorded dialogues, and French popular songs.
-In doing these activities, students will increase their knowledge and understanding of the French-speaking cultures and will improve their level of competency in the language.
+This course is an intense year of grammar revision, vocabulary enhancement, and finetuning of the four language skills.
+Students give presentations, participate in debates, read various genres of literature and watch several French-language films (responding to them in both written and oral forms), write compositions, and listen to news broadcasts, recorded dialogues, and popular French songs.
+In doing these activities, students increase their knowledge and understanding of the French-speaking cultures and improve their level of competency in the language.

 AP French V

-AP Prerequisite: Completion of French IV Honors and teacher recommendation.
+Prerequisite: completion of French IV Honors and teacher recommendation.

-AP French is an intense year of grammar revision, vocabulary enhancement, and fine-tuning of the four language skills: listening comprehension, reading, writing, and speaking in order to prepare for the AP Exam in May.
-Students will be giving presentations, in debates, reading various sorts of literature and responding to it both in written and oral forms, writing compositions, and listening to news broadcasts and recorded dialogues between native speakers.
-While doing the mentioned activities, students will increase their knowledge and understanding of the French culture and will improve their level of competency in the language.
+This course is an intense year of grammar revision, vocabulary enhancement, and fine-tuning of the four language skills: listening comprehension, reading, writing, and speaking.
+Students give presentations, participate in debates, read various sorts of literature and respond to it both in written and oral forms, write compositions, and listen to news broadcasts and recorded dialogues between native French speakers.
+By doing the mentioned activities, students increase their knowledge and understanding of the French culture and will improve their level of competency in the language.

 Latin